HouzuoGuo/laitos/doc/Component list.md

 ### System maintenance
 Periodic maintenance patches the system for security updates, and checks for environment and program health.

-The results are presented in a report sent to your Email address.
+The results are presented in a report sent to your email address.

 [Configuration and usage](https://github.com/HouzuoGuo/laitos/wiki/Daemon:-system-maintenance)